ibohaji/Colbert-Crud-App-ess/README.md

 # ColBERT CRUD Application

 ## About the Project
-[Your description of what this project does and its significance]
+[Detailed description of the project yet to come]

 This project implements a CRUD (Create, Read, Update, Delete) application using ColBERT (Contextualized Late Interaction over BERT) for efficient document retrieval and search.
 The application includes a data portal interface for easy interaction with the ColBERT system.